kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# One Reflective Dependency Does Not Turn Kora Into a Reflective Framework
+## One Reflective Dependency Does Not Turn Kora Into a Reflective Framework { #reflective-dependency }

 Another common overstatement is that a reflection-heavy dependency "destroys Kora's main advantage."